timholy/SnoopCompile.jl/docs/src/snoop_inference.md

 !!! tip
     Your workload may load packages and/or (re)define methods; these can be sources of invalidation and therefore non-empty output from `staleinstances`.
-    One trick that may circumvent some invalidation is to load the packages and make the method definitions before launching `@snoopi_deep`, because it ensures the methods are in place before your workload triggers compilation.
+    One trick that may circumvent some invalidation is to load the packages and make the method definitions before launching `@snoop_inference`, because it ensures the methods are in place before your workload triggers compilation.

 If you do have a lot of invalidations, [`precompile_blockers`](@ref) may be an effective way to reveal those invalidations that affect your particular package and workload.

 ## Viewing the results

-Let's start unpacking the output of `@snoopi_deep` and see how to get more insight.
+Let's start unpacking the output of `@snoop_inference` and see how to get more insight.
 First, notice that the output is an `InferenceTimingNode`: it's the root element of a tree of such nodes, all connected by caller-callee relationships.
 Indeed, this particular node is for `Core.Compiler.Timings.ROOT()`, a "dummy" node that is the root of all such trees.